Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/samples/Sample3_GetSecrets.md

 IEnumerable<SecretProperties> secretVersions = client.GetPropertiesOfSecretVersions(bankSecretName);
 foreach (SecretProperties secret in secretVersions)
 {
-    // Getting a disabled secret will fail, so skip disabled secrets. if (!secret.Enabled.GetValueOrDefault())
+    // Secret versions may also be disabled if compromised and new versions generated, so skip disabled versions, too. if (!secret.Enabled.GetValueOrDefault())
     {
         continue;